 Applicants must submit an Electronic Service Planning Application to Austin Energy prior to applying for a Small Cell permit.
 This begins the Austin Energy design phase.
 A quote will be sent to the applicant, and once payment has been made, the design will be finalized and returned to the applicant.

 Applicants must submit a request to obtain a 9-1-1 address prior to submitting a Small Cell permit application.
-For type of address, select Small Cell Antenna.
+For the type of address, select Small Cell Antenna.

 Applicants should contact each of the City Departments below for maps of infrastructure and requirements to incorporate into their site plans: